FirstHR

 Scales well past 30 people

 The decision framework: if each person on your team owns distinct work with minimal overlap, use a simple role document.
 If you regularly have projects where 3-5 people contribute and you need to clarify who is responsible versus who is consulted, add a RACI matrix for those specific projects.
 Most companies under 20 employees should start with role documents and add RACI only when project complexity demands it.
-The team structure guide covers how reporting relationships scale as you grow.

 How Role Definitions Power Onboarding